arnaghizadeh/grid_cell_navigation_model/README.md

 0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0
 ```
 ### Installation
-For ease of use the project is Maven based.
+For ease of use, the project is based on Maven.
 Any environment that supports Maven can run the program.
-For development we used inlliJ IDE, so the easiest way to run the program is probably to use inlliJ IDE and simply import the project ater cloning.
-If you want to use command line, Maven should be installed.
+For development, we used inlliJ IDE, but any environment can be used.
+If you want to run the program from the command line, Maven should be installed.

-For runing the program in ubuntu, first make sure you have Maven installed:
+First, make sure you have Maven installed:

 ```
 sudo apt-get update
 sudo apt-get install maven
 ```
-Clone the program
+Clone the program and enter the folder:
 ```
 git clone https://github.com/arnaghizadeh/grid_cell_navigation_model.git
 cd grid_cell_navigation_model/
 ```
-Run the program
+Run the program:
 ```
 mvn compile
 mvn exec:java -Dexec.mainClass=GNM.Main
 ```

 ### Citation

-The code is distributed under MIT licence.
-However, if you find this code useful, we would appreciate it if you consider citing the accompanied paper:
+The code is distributed under MIT license.
+However, if you find this code useful, we would appreciate it if you consider citing the accompanying paper:

 ```
 @article{naghizadeh2020gnm,